speedie1337/spmenu/docs/docs.md

 default hardcoded keybinds.

-By default, the configuration file will ignore all hardcoded keybindings to prevent keybind conflicts, but if you do not like this behaviour you can simply set `ignoreglobalkeys = 1`.
+By default, the configuration file will ignore all hardcoded keybindings to prevent keybind conflicts, but if you do not like this behavior you can simply set `ignoreglobalkeys = 0`.

 ## Modes

-One of the features that separate spmenu from dmenu is spmenu's different modes.
-As of version 0.2, there are two modes.
+There are two modes.
 Normal mode and Insert mode.
 These modes are of course similar to Vim.
+While modes are used by default, it is possible to move all keybinds to Insert mode, restoring the original dmenu behavior.

 Normal mode is the mode spmenu starts in unless a mode argument is specified or another mode is set in the configuration file.
 In normal mode, all keys perform some action, but you cannot type any actual text to filter items.
-This mode is used for navigation, as well as quickly selecting an item.
+This mode is commonly used for navigation, general keybinds, as well as quickly selecting an item.

 Insert mode is entered through (by default) pressing `i` in normal mode.
 In this mode, most keybinds do nothing.
 When you are in insert mode, you filter items by typing text into the field.
 Once you're done with insert mode, you can press Escape to enter normal mode again.

 All of these keybinds can be overriden in the configuration file.
+Should you unbind your switchmode key, you can always press `Ctrl+Alt+Delete` to exit spmenu, allowing you to fix your spmenu configuration.

 ## -p option

-spmenu has a -p option, which stands for prompt.
+spmenu has a `-p` or `--prompt` option.
 It allows you to specify text to display next to the item list.
 It is displayed on the left side of the spmenu window.
 It should be noted that the prompt is purely visual though.

+It may be useful when you want to display information, such as the current directory or what the items actually do.
+This is a field that can be overriden with almost any text.

-## Images
+## Displaying images

-spmenu supports drawing images.
-This image is placed on the left side of the menu window.
+spmenu supports displaying images.
+This image is placed on the left side of the menu window, as long as spmenu isn't a single line.

 To use an image, pipe `img:///path/to/image` to spmenu.
 If you want you can specify arguments like usual.
 Note that you should add a Tab (`\t`) character after the path to the image file.
 Otherwise the text after will be interpreted as part of the filename and the image will not be drawn.

 Any text after the Tab character will be interpreted as a regular item.
 In practice, drawing an image might look like this: